Measures of Hospital Performance

 - Pre-admission assessment of high risk patients to make sure all required tests and precautions are taken

 Childbirth is a natural, normal event, and although you may choose to have your baby in hospital, it doesn’t mean that medical intervention will be required.
-Most babies are born without any difficulties and with the encouragement and support from Ashford Hospital staff.
-However, sometimes intervention by the Obstetrician, Paediatrician or Midwife may be required in order for a safe outcome for your baby.
+Most babies are born without any difficulties, with the encouragement and support from our caring staff.

-This graph shows that babies born at Ashford Hospital are less likely to have an unplanned admission to the Neonatal Intensive Care Unit compared with other Australian hospitals.
+This graph shows that in recent years, babies born at Ashford Hospital have been less likely to have an admission to Special Care, compared to babies in other Australian hospitals.

-- If a mother or baby has additional risk factors, sometimes a Neonatal Intensive Care bed is planned and booked in advance, to make sure the post-natal monitoring is the best possible
+- If a mother or baby has additional risk factors, sometimes a Special Care Nursery bed is planned and booked in advance, to make sure the post-natal monitoring is the best possible.

 Following the birth of a baby, the Doctor / Midwife assesses the baby's overall condition, including breathing, heart rate, colour, activity and temperature.
 A score known as the “Apgar score” is used to measure this, one minute and five minutes after birth.
 The highest Apgar score is 10.
 The five minute Apgar score is regarded as more important than the 1 minute score because it is believed to be more reflective of the baby's overall health.